- Skip Ahead to

 Click the chat bubble icon next to the subtask's name.

-In the subtask details, you’ll see all the options and fields you’d see for a parent task: notes, assignee, projects, due dates, tags, attachments, comments, followers, and even more subtasks.
+In the subtask details, you’ll see all the options and fields you’d see for a parent task, including the ability to create more subtasks.

-When viewing a subtask’s details, click on the parent task’s name appears above the subtask’s name.
+When viewing a subtask’s details, notice the parent task’s name appears above the subtask’s name.
 Click the parent task’s name near the top of the right paneright pane The right pane holds the details of a task or Conversation.
 Read more to return to the parent task’s details.